krze/FNFFAutoFire/README.md

 Armor that is penetrated will have one SPS point deducted.
 All subsequent shots will be checked against the most up-to-date value.

 AP rounds are covered by this calculator.
-Just ender "y" at the prompt when asked to use AP calculations.
+Just enter "y" at the prompt when asked to use AP calculations.

 ## Cover rules
 If you indicate the target is behind cover, the cover will protect the target for shots to all locations.
 The cover's SPS value is added to the outer layer of armor for all shots.